edgardcunha/freeRouter/wireguard/02/README.md

 - [RARE/freeRtr](http://www.freertr.org/)

 ## Overview
-In this tutorial we will demonstrate the necessary configurations to establish a tunnel between routers R1 (VM1) and R2 (VM3) passing through the Wireguard Server (VM2).
+In this tutorial, we demonstrate the necessary configurations to establish a tunnel between routers R1 (VM1) and R2 (VM3) passing through the Wireguard Server (VM2).\
-An important point that we must observe is the isolation between VM1 and VM3, which allows demonstrating the effectiveness of the tunnel.
+An important point that we must observe is the isolation between the virtual machines VM1 and VM3, which allows demonstrating the effectiveness of the tunnel.

 ## Topology
 VM1 (NAT), VM2 (NAT/Bridge) and VM3 (NAT)